Skip to content

 • The resolution period lasts 30 days from when the district receives the complaint.
 The hearing timeline generally starts after that period if no agreement is reached.

-• Stay-put applies during due process: the child remains in the current placement with the current IEP unless you and the district agree otherwise.
+• Stay-put applies during due process.
+The child remains in the current placement with the current IEP unless you and the district agree otherwise.
+Discipline is the exception.
+If you appeal a removal to an interim alternative educational setting, the child stays in that setting while the appeal is pending (34 CFR 300.533).

 • Parents have the right to be represented by an attorney.
 The hearing officer's decision is based on evidence and testimony, not just who argues more persuasively.

-• If parents prevail, the hearing officer can order compensatory education, a new evaluation, a revised IEP, reimbursement for a unilateral private placement, and attorney's fees in some cases.
+• If parents prevail, the hearing officer can order compensatory education, a new evaluation, a revised IEP, and reimbursement for a unilateral private placement.
+Attorney's fees are different.
+Only a court can award them, in a separate action after you prevail (34 CFR 300.517(a)).

 Questions before filing due process